 Refunded: If you had previous SERS service credit and received a refund of your contributions for this service after you left employment, you may restore this service credit.

-In order to purchase this credit, you must have returned to employment covered by SERS, STRS, OPERS, OP&F, or the Ohio HPRS for at least 18 months.
+In order to purchase this credit, you must have returned to employment covered by SERS, STRS, OPERS, OP&F, or the Ohio HPRS and earned at least 1.50 years of contributing service credit.
 The cost of the purchase is the amount of your contributions for the contributing service, and interest from the month of the original refund to the date of payment.

 Non-Contributing Service with an SERS-covered Employer

 You may purchase credit for service in a position for which you were exempt from SERS’ membership, SERS’ membership was optional, or SERS’ membership was compulsory.

 Exempt: For any service after July 1, 1991, you may purchase credit for service in a position for which SERS’ membership was compulsory, but for which you were permitted to, and did, sign an exemption from membership form.
 The cost for each year of service credit is 20% of your most recent year’s compensation.

 Under certain circumstances, you may purchase STRS or OPERS exempt service credit with SERS.
 If SERS prepares the estimate, the cost for each year is 20% of your most recent year’s SERS compensation.

 You cannot purchase this credit if your compensation for such service was subject to taxes under the Federal Insurance Contributions Act (FICA).